Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Holomorphic rigid geometric structures

 given by $t \circ \Psi^{-1}$ in Theorem \ref{thue}; it is called the algebraic reduction of $X$.
 If the algebraic dimension of $X$ is zero, then the target of this algebraic reduction is a point.
 Note that for manifolds with maximal algebraic dimension Theorem \ref{thue} is equivalent to the earlier mentioned theorem of Moishezon.

-Theorem 2.1 in \cite{D1} asserts that the fibers of the algebraic reduction of $X$ are contained in the orbits of local isometries of $\phi$ (see also Theorem 3 in \cite{D3}).
+Theorem 2.1 in \cite{D1} asserts that the fibers of the algebraic reduction of $X$ are contained in the orbits of local isometries of any given holomorphic rigid geometric structure $\phi$ (see also Theorem 3 in \cite{D3}).
 In the special case where $X$ is simply connected, the following result is a direct consequence of Theorem 2.1 in \cite{D1}.

 \begin{theorem} Let $X$ be a compact complex simply connected manifold equipped with a holomorphic rigid geometric structure $\phi$.
 Then there exists \begin{itemize} \item an open dense subset $U\, \subset\, X$ whose complement $X \setminus U$ is an analytic subspace of $X$ and $\pi_{red}$ (see \eqref{pr}) is defined on $U$, and